sj9252/mindex/README.md

 1. Open the Mindexcompletecode.ipynb script in a text editor or Python IDE.

 2. Run the Mindexcompletecode.ipynb script:

-   python Mindexcompletecode.py

-4. The script will connect to the AWS S3 bucket, download the CSV files, perform data processing tasks, merge the datafiles, check if there are columns in the table, create new columns in database,checks for the added columns,load the data into the PostgreSQL database,checks for the loaded data.
+3. The script will connect to the AWS S3 bucket, download the CSV files, perform data processing tasks, merge the datafiles, check if there are columns in the table, create new columns in database,checks for the added columns,load the data into the PostgreSQL database,checks for the loaded data.

-5. Run the Mindex.sql file
+4. Run the Mindex.sql file

-6. The script will show the total yards for each receiver output Boyd Yards, Higgins Yards, Chase Yards and Win/Loss
+5. The script will show the total yards for each receiver output Boyd Yards, Higgins Yards, Chase Yards and Win/Loss

 ## Contributing